Cornelius-G/Llama-Viewer/README.md

 ## Usage
 1) Go to the `Llama-Viewer` folder and run `npm start` in your terminal.
-The `Llama-Viewer` app should start and you can select a `.csv` file to load
+The `Llama-Viewer` app should start and you can select a `.csv` file to load.

 <img src="docs/images/llama-viewer.png" width="1900" align="center"/>